dwhjames/datomisca/doc/features.md

 Based on Scala 2.10 Macros, Datomisca provides :

-- **Compile-time validation of Datomic query strings** and then detect where there are errors.
+- **Compile-time validation of Datomic query strings** and syntax error detection.
-- **Compile-time inference of input/output parameters** (number for now) so when you execute the query  , you must pass the right number of input parameters and manage the right number of output parameters.
+- **Compile-time inference of input/output parameters** (number for now): when you execute the query, you must pass the right number of input parameters and manage the right number of output parameters.

 ```scala
 // Valid query